garden-io/garden/docs/k8s-plugins/advanced/in-cluster-building.md

 That is, if you have a repository like, `my-org/my-image`, you need to manually create a repository next to it called `my-org/my-image/cache`.
 AWS ECR supports immutable image tags, see the [announcement](https://aws.amazon.com/about-aws/whats-new/2019/07/amazon-ecr-now-supports-immutable-image-tags/) and [documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/image-tag-mutability.html).
 Make sure to set the cache repository's image tag mutability setting to `mutable`.
 By default, Kaniko's TTL on old cache layers is two weeks, and every layer of the image cache must be rebuilt after that if the image tags are `immutable`.

-You can also select a different name for the cache repository and pass the path to Kaniko via the `--cache-repo` flag, which you can set on the [`extraFlags`](../../../reference/providers/kubernetes.md#providerskanikoextraFlags) field.
+You can also select a different name for the cache repository and pass the path to Kaniko via the `--cache-repo` flag, which you can set via the [`extraFlags`](../../../reference/providers/kubernetes.md#providerskanikoextraFlags) field.
 See [this GitHub comment](https://github.com/GoogleContainerTools/kaniko/issues/410#issuecomment-433229841) in the Kaniko repo for more details.

 This does not appear to be an issue for GCR on GCP.
 We haven't tested this on other container repositories.
 {% endhint %}